 The audit found that while the DEA has increased the personnel resources it is devoting to Priority Target Organizations (PTO) it has not adequately evaluated its level of effort expended on investigating different types of PTOs.
+The detailed PTO workforce statistics and the level of effort expended on specific drug threats.
+The DEA eventually concurred with all six recommendations.

-The OIG determined that the DEA increased its use of Special Agents on PTO investigations from 52 percent in FY 2005 to 79 percent in FY 2010.
+OIG determined that the DEA increased its use of Special Agents on PTO investigations from 52 percent in FY 2005 to 79 percent in FY 2010.
 However, the DEA does not identify what percentage of its PTO agent work hours are spent on specific categories of major drug trafficking organizations.